 Originally from Fort Worth, Katelyn Rhodes began her training at North Central School of Ballet and Trinity Valley School of Ballet.
 She continued training at Texas Ballet Theater School and Texas Christian University, where she was a Nordan Fine Arts scholar.
 Since joining Texas Ballet Theater in 2013, Ms. Rhodes has enjoyed performing roles such as the Snow Queen and the Lead Flower in Ben Stevenson’s The Nutcracker, the Summer Fairy in Cinderella, and the Rooster Girl in Christopher Bruce’s Rooster.
-Ms. Rhodes has also enjoyed performing in Ben Stevenson’s Swan Lake, and Dracula, George Balanchine’s Serenade and Rubies, Jirí Kylián’s Petite Mort, Harald Lander’s Études, Glen Tetley’s Voluntaries, Ohad Naharin’s Minus 16, and Christopher Wheeldon’s DGV©: Danse à Grande Vitesse.
-This is Ms. Rhodes’ sixth season with the company.
+Ms. Rhodes has also enjoyed performing in Ben Stevenson’s Swan Lake, and Dracula, George Balanchine’s Serenade and Rubies, Jirí Kylián’s Petite Mort, William Forsythe’s In The Middle, Somewhat Elevated, Harald Lander’s Études, Glen Tetley’s Voluntaries, Ohad Naharin’s Minus 16, and Christopher Wheeldon’s DGV©: Danse à Grande Vitesse.
+This is Ms. Rhodes’ seventh season with the company

 Where are you from?

 When did you begin dancing?

 I took my first ballet class when I was three, but I was dancing around the house long before then.